0x-cataFO/0x-cataFO/README.md

 ## 🌟 About Me
 Hi there!
 I'm Osbert, a passionate self-taught developer who loves creating and exploring the endless possibilities of code.
 My journey has been one of curiosity and continuous learning...
-When I'm not coding, you can find me gaming, researching new trends, or navigating the world of crypto and finances.
+When I'm not coding, I could be gaming, researching new trends, or exploring crypto and finances.

 ---